zacanger/niddesa/text/generated-translations/cullaniddesa/10-chinese-google.md

 (live all over)."
 It is someone who has no desire for him.

 "[World Zun: "Dashiya!"]": ""Dashiya", the World Zun called the Brahman by his name.
 "World Zun", this is a respectful synonym...
-That’s the World Honored One." is [World Honored One: "Dushangya!"]
+That's the World Honored One." is [World Honored One: "Dushangya!"]

 "For him, thirsty is not found": "thirsty", the lust of color, the lust of